appacademy/aa12-authenticate-me/README-deploy.md

 environment variables to your local __.env__ file.
 Make sure you add these environment variables to the Render GUI as well for the next deployment._

-Next, choose "Yes" for the Auto-Deploy field.
+Click on the "Advanced" dropdown at the bottom of the form and make sure "Yes" is selected for the Auto-Deploy field.
 This will re-deploy your application every time you push to main.

 Now, you are finally ready to deploy!
-Click "Create Web Service" to deploy your project.
+Click "Deploy Web Service" to deploy your project.
 The deployment process will likely take about 10-15 minutes if everything works as expected.
 You can monitor the logs to see your build and start commands being executed, and see any errors in the build process.

 When deployment is complete, open your deployed site and check to see if you successfully deployed your Express application to Render!
 You can find the URL for your site just below the name of the Web Service at the top of the page.

 ## Phase 5: Ongoing Maintenance

-The main limitation of the free Render Postgres database instance is that it will be deleted after 90 days.
-In order to keep your application up and running, you MUST create a new database instance before the 90 day period ends.
+The main limitation of the free Render Postgres database instance is that it will be deleted after 30 days.
+In order to keep your application up and running, you MUST create a new database instance before the 30 day period ends.

-__Set up calendar reminders for yourself to reset your Render Postgres database instance every 85 days so your application(s) will not experience any downtime.__
+__Set up calendar reminders for yourself to reset your Render Postgres database instance every 25 days so your application(s) will not experience any downtime.__

 Each time you get your calendar reminder, follow the steps below.